zinti/knowledge-base/linux/guides/file-system-and-volumes/usb-drive-formatting.md

 sudo fdisk /dev/sdb
 ```

-Create a new GPT (GUID Partition Table) schema:
+Create a new GPT (GUID Partition Table) schema by typing in "g":

 ```bash
 Command (m for help): g